 It is illegal for entities to solicit, accept offers, offer to or enter into commodity options transactions (for example, foreign currencies, metals such as gold and silver, and agricultural products such as wheat or corn) with U.S. citizens, unless those options transactions are conducted on a designated contract market, an exempt board of trade, or a bona fide foreign board of trade, or are conducted with U.S. customers who have a net worth that exceeds $5 million.

-Many binary brokers have ignored this law and kept offering their services to US traders, the most known one is Binary Mate.
+Many binary brokers have ignored this law and kept offering their services to US traders, the most known ones are MarketsWorld and Binary Mate.
 Recently, we’ve seen that this law has started being enforced.
 Banc De Binary, for example, was ordered to pay $11M as a penalty for targeting an American audience.
 SpotOption, the technology provider of many off-shore binary options brokers, now forbids almost all brokers that work with them to offer services in the US.
 Those that still do make it seem as if the traders that sign up with them are from Canada, thereby putting themselves at great risk.

 Since many brokers stopped working with US traders, every once in a while I am asked by Americans to suggest a suitable broker for them.
 Some ask me if it’s illegal for them to sign up with off-shore brokers.
 The answer is that it’s NOT illegal, however it is not recommended by the CFTC: